U.S. to raise Iranian missile test at U.N. Security Council

 WASHINGTON A missile test announced by Iran over the weekend was an apparent violation of a U.N.
-Security Council resolution and Washington will raise it at the United Nations, the U.S. State Department said on Tuesday.
+Security Council resolution and Washington will raise the incident at the United Nations, the U.S. State Department said on Tuesday.

-Iran said it tested a new precision-guided ballistic missile on Sunday, signaling an apparent advance in Iranian attempts to improve the accuracy of its missile arsenal.
+Iran said it tested a new precision-guided ballistic missile on Sunday, signalling an apparent advance in Iranian attempts to improve the accuracy of its missile arsenal.

 "We'll obviously raise this at the UNSC as we have done in previous launches," State Department spokesman Mark Toner told reporters, noting the test appeared to be a violation of U.N.
 Security resolution 1929.